gemma-butcher/ms4/README.md

 ## Credit and Contact
 ### Images
-Product images were all taken from Creative Video Productions Limited and as a result have copyright watrermarks on the majority.
-I am an employed Web Designer of the company and have permission to use these images for educational purposes for this project.
+- Product images were all taken from Creative Video Productions Limited and as a result have copyright watrermarks on the majority.
+I am an employed Web Developer of the company and have permission to use these images for educational purposes for this project.
-Additional images were taken from:
--

 ### Code
 - Any code utilised from another programmer is documented and credited within the code.